Świecie nad Wisłą – Teutonic Castle

 Architecture

-The castle was situated in the forks of the Vistula and Wda rivers, as a two-part complex, consisting of the convent’s house (upper castle) and the outer ward.
+The castle was situated in the forks of the Vistula and Wda rivers, as a two-part complex, consisting of the commandry’s house (upper ward) and the outer ward.
 From the west access to it was defended by the fortified town, transferred from its original location on the slope after 1338.
 Initially, the Vistula was flowing almost under the walls of the castle, and the bank of the Wda, unlike the current state, was about 30 meters away.
 On the eastern side of the castle, at the mouth of Wda, there was a natural triangular spur.
-From the west, an outer ward was preceded by a wide moat, nearly 40 meters wide, connecting the Wda and Wisła.
-Another moat protected the upper castle on three sides, however, it was not connected with the Vistula along its entire width, because it was closed by a dam from the east.
+From the west, an outer bailey was preceded by a wide moat, nearly 40 meters wide, connecting the Wda and Wisła.
+Another moat protected the upper ward on three sides, however, it was not connected with the Vistula along its entire width, because it was closed by a dam from the east.
 Probably the banks of the moats on the north and east sides were covered with wood or surrounded with a palisade.
 Perhaps they were not always filled with water, it was flooded as needed through the culverts.

-In the corners of the upper castle stood cylindrical towers, connected with defensive walls and erected three-quarters in front of their face.
-Main tower with the largest diameter of 10.2 meters and a height of 34 meters served as the bergfried, was located in the north-west corner.
-The entrance to it led through a drawbridge at height of 14-15 meters, and the tower’s top was crowned with machicolation.
-The three remaining towers were much lower, more or less the same height as the perimeter walls.
-They were closely connected with the buildings and the walls, they were accessible from buildings, and their defense porches were connected with those on the walls.
-The castle’s corpus on four sides was surrounded by an external wall creating a zwinger.
-Its corners strengthened the projections, but they advanced only about 30-50 cm before the face of the wall.
-On the south side of the castle there was a dansker (latrine) tower.
-The corridor ran to it on the extension of the eastern cloister, and then through the porch on the arcade above the zwinger.
-The dansker tower rose on the bank of the Vistula, so it was added to the outer face of the defensive wall as the most typical solution for Teutonic castles, for example in Grudziądz or Malbork.
+In the corners of the upper castle, four cylindrical towers were built, connected with the defensive walls and extended three-quarters in front of their face.
+The main tower in the north-west corner, with a diameter of 10.2 meters, a wall thickness of 3.5 meters and a height of about 36 meters, served as a bergfried.
+The three remaining towers were much lower, approximately the same height as the perimeter walls, with a diameter of 9.3 meters (north-eastern) to 10.2 meters (both southern ones).
+It were closely connected with the buildings and the perimeter wall, accessible from the buildings, and their defensive levels were connected to galleries on the walls.
+The core of the castle was surrounded on four sides by an external wall 1.9 meters thick, forming the above-mentioned 9.5-10.5 meter wide zwinger.
+Its corners were strengthened by projections, but they protruded in front of the wall face only by about 30–50 cm, so not even the wall thickness.
+On the southern side of the castle there was a dansker tower.
+The passage ran to it in the extension of the eastern cloister, and then through the porch on the arcade above the zwinger.
+The dansker tower stood on the bank of the Vistula River, so it was attached to the outer face of the defensive wall, as the most typical solution for Prussian castles (similarly to Grudziądz or Malbork).

 Current state